 Since its opening by American entrepreneur Harry Gordon Selfridge in 1909, Selfridges has become a London landmark and is widely regarded as the first and finest example of a modern department store.
 Selfridges Food Hall has become equally renowned in its own right, famed for the sheer range of delicacies and delights on offer which includes everything from delicious handcrafted cupcakes from Lola’s Kitchen, to award-winning gelato from Oddono’s, which is made locally in South Kensington, and Selfridges’ own Champagne and Oyster Bar where visitors can indulge in rock oysters sourced from across the British Isles with a glass of bubbly.
 Other goods like oils, vinegars, marinades and wines are available from a range of luxury brands, and the Food Hall even features its own chocolate library, newly launched in 2014, which is home to over 250 different types of chocolate.

 The Mount Street Deli is an upscale, chic deli and coffee shop in Mayfair that offers a mouth-watering range of breakfast items and daily specials made from ingredients sourced primarily from within the British Isles.
-The deli serves up freshly baked viennoiserie and cakes daily, such as its signature recipe carrot cake, along with a range of salads, soups and meat dishes with coffee from London-based roaster Caravan and teas from Postcard Teas.
+The deli serves up freshly baked viennoiserie and cakes daily, such as its signature recipe carrot cake, along with a range of salads, soups and meat dishes served with hot drinks from London-based roaster Volcano Coffee Works.
 Guests can choose to dine in Mount Street Deli’s cosy interior or outside on its terrace and during the summer months, the deli offers a number of summer hampers and picnic perfect for a lazy summer’s day in the park.

 A historical Italian delicatessen based in Soho, Lina Stores was established in 1944 and for the past 70 years has imported a varied range of meats, dried pastas, cheeses and wines – to name but a few – directly from Italy.
 The charming little deli also sells classic antipasti like Puglia olives and sun-dried tomatoes, alongside those often hard-to-find items such as sweet garlic and Lilliput caper in champagne vinegar.
 Lina Stores is widely known for its fresh pasta and sausages, which are made daily in the in-store kitchen: its fresh egg pasta, made using whole eggs and double zero Italian flour, focuses on filled pastas like ravioli and tortellini, and features signature fillings like pumpkin or veal, while the homemade sausages are prepared with pork belly and shoulder, and flavoured with fennel seed and Lina’s special blend of herbs and spices.